As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 These solar panels are at the opposite end of the spectrum from monocrystalline panels.
 They are carved from separate silicon ingots.
 These also have a definite shape, which is usually a square.

-This is because creating these solar panels involves melting the different silicon crystals and pouring the molten mixture into a square mould.
-The process compromises on solar power so polycrystalline panels are not as energy-efficient as monocrystalline.
+Creating these solar panels involves melting the silicon crystals and pouring the molten mixture into a square mold.
+The process compromises solar power, so polycrystalline panels are less energy-efficient than monocrystalline.

 Thin Film Solar Panels

-These panels are the most affordable of the lot, and are created by depositing thin films of semiconductors onto substrates such as metal, glass, or plastic.
-Though usually rectangular in shape, the amorphous silicon kind of thin-film panel usually has no definitive shape.
+These panels are the most affordable of the lot and are created by depositing thin films of semiconductors onto substrates such as metal, glass, or plastic.
+Though usually rectangular, the amorphous silicon thin-film panel usually has no definitive shape.

 As a result, the cover for such panels needs to be custom-developed.
 Plus, these panels have the lowest power capacity and, thus, carbon footprint.

-Both polycrystalline and thin film solar panels are more affordable than monocrystalline but the former two sacrifice energy efficiency in the process.
+Both polycrystalline and thin film solar panels are more affordable than monocrystalline, but the former two sacrifice energy efficiency.

 Many new solar panel users have this question – whether or not the solar panel will continue to work under a protective covering.
 The answer to this question depends upon the type of protective cover used.